BladeRunnerJS/brjs-site/_posts/2014-02-04-bladerunnerjs-sprint-5.md

    - tests/**.js
 ```

-As you can imagine, including your dependencies explicitly and maintaining such a large list of relative paths is unmanageable and a maintenance nightmare!
+As you can see, including your dependencies explicitly and maintaining such a large list of relative paths is a maintenance nightmare!

-One of the great things about our JsTestDriver plugin is that it uses the same dependency analysis functionality for your tests and bundles all your dependencies from various locations (thirdparty libraries, SDK libraries, your own user-created-libraries as well as your actual application or module) into a single file.

-The biggest benefit is that you don't have to specify the files you want loaded at test run-time, the JSTD plugin can do that for you.
+One of the great things about the BRJS JsTestDriver plugin is that it uses the same dependency analysis functionality for your tests as it does for the development server or creating deployment packages.
+It bundles all your dependencies from various locations (SDK libraries, your app libraries, as well as your actual application or module) into a single file.
+So, you don't have to specify the files you want loaded at test run-time - the JSTD plugin can do that for you.

-The JSTD plugin is declared at the top of your jsTestDriver.conf as a path to the plugin jar and it allowed you to write/run tests using BRJS and generated HTML and JS bundle files available for the tests at run-time.
-The exact same jsTestDriver.conf file can go from 100+ lines down to 12-14 lines.
+The JSTD plugin is declared at the top of your `jsTestDriver.conf` as a path to the plugin jar and it allows you to write/run tests using BRJS and generated HTML and JS bundle files available for the tests at run-time.
+The exact same `jsTestDriver.conf` file can go from 100+ lines down to 12-14 lines.

 ```
 server: http://localhost:4224